Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Overview of Terahertz 3D imaging system

 Fig.~\ref{fig:Geometry_new} shows the imaging geometry.
 Both transmitter (Tx) and receiver (Rx) are mounted on the same platform.
 The imaging unit, consisting of Tx, Rx and optical components, are moved along the x and y direction using stepper motors and linear stages.
 This imaging unit takes a depth profile of the object at each lateral position, in order to acquire a full 3D image.
 The data is acquired with a lateral step size of $262.5\mu m$ in xy-direction.
 During measurement, the motor controller and the data acquisition are synchronized to enable on the fly measurements.
 An adequate integration time and velocity is chosen in order to provide enough time for the acquisition of 1400 samples per depth profile and 36 averages per sample.
 The total acquisition time for such an averaged depth profile is $5$ms.

 Transmitter (Tx) and receiver (Rx) are mounted in a monostatic geometry.
 A beam splitter and two hyperbolic lenses focus the beam radiated from the Tx and reflected from the sample into the Rx.
-The resolution of the setup is quantified to d = $793.7\mu m$ using a metallic USAF 1951 Resolving Power Test Target scaled to the THz frequency range, which is close to the theoretical ideal expectation of $622\mu m$ (NA$=0.508$~@~$578$GHz).
+By measuring minimum dimension which obtains more than 3dB intensity difference, the resolution of the setup is measured as $793.7\mu m$ using a metallic USAF 1951 Resolving Power Test Target scaled to the THz frequency range, which is close to the theoretical ideal expectation of $622\mu m$ (numerical aperture NA$=0.508$~@~$578$GHz).
+Due to the monostatic scanning approach no optical magnification occurs.
 The system's depth resolution $\Delta d$ is defined by

 where $c$ is the speed of light in air, and $B$ is the system bandwidth.
 For our system, we have $\Delta d=1210\mu m$